-Here you will find Michael Jordan stats regarding both his offense and defense, explanations as to why these statistics are so impressive and a lot of Michael Jordan’s seemingly endless accomplishments.
-Now, this article will give you all the information you need to explain Jordan’s greatness to your stubborn friends.
+Here you will find stats on Michael Jordan regarding both his offense and defense, explanations as to why these statistics are so impressive, and a lot of Jordan’s seemingly endless accomplishments.
+This article will give you all the information you need to explain Jordan’s greatness to your stubborn friends.

 A Season of Dominance

 I believe beginning with a discussion of Jordan’s 87-88 season will set the tone for this article well.
-In the 1987-88 season, Michael Jordan led the league in scoring with 35 points a game, was named the defensive player of the year and won MVP.
+In the 1987-88 season, Michael Jordan led the league in scoring with 35 points a game, was named the defensive player of the year, and won MVP.
 The next highest scorer was Dominque Wilkins with 30 points a game.
-Jordan played all 82 games that so a 5-point differential 82 times comes up to a pretty wide margin.
-Jordan is a 9-time NBA All-Defensive First Team selection, but this year he won Defensive player of the year.
-This is one of the 3 times Jordan led the league in steals.
+Jordan played all 82 games, so a 5-point differential 82 times comes up to a pretty wide margin.
+Jordan is a 9-time NBA All-Defensive First Team selection, but this year he won Defensive Player of the Year.
+This is one of the three times Jordan led the league in steals.
 Jordan was the best player in the NBA on defense and by far the best player on offense.
-On top of all this, Jordan won the dunk contest this year too.
-Even crazier, this was only his 4th season in the NBA and he missed almost all of his sophomore year with an injury.
-The next season 1988-89 Jordan averaged 32 points, 8 assists, and 8 rebounds a game.
+On top of all this, he won the dunk contest this year too.
+Even crazier, this was only his fourth season in the NBA, and he missed almost all of his sophomore year with an injury.
+In the following 1988-89 season, Jordan averaged 32 points, 8 assists, and 8 rebounds a game.

 Defensively, Jordan was just as dominant.
-Jordan has been selected to the NBA All-Defensive First Team 9 times, the most first-team selections ever.
+He has been selected to the NBA All-Defensive First Team nine times, the most first-team selections ever.
 He shares this honor with Gary Payton, Kobe Bryant, and Kevin Garnett.
-Jordan also won Defensive Player of the Year after the 1987-88 season, very rare for a guard to win this award.
-Only 3 guards have ever been named DPOY; Sidney Moncrief, Gary Payton and of course, Michael Jordan.
-Michael Jordan also led the NBA in steals for 3 seasons.
-Only one player has led the league in steals more times than Jordan and that’s Chris Paul.
-So to clarify Jordan was the most dominant defensive player in the league more times than anyone else.
+Jordan also won Defensive Player of the Year after the 1987-88 season, which is very rare for a guard.
+Only three guards have ever been named DPOY; Sidney Moncrief, Gary Payton, and of course, Michael Jordan.
+MJ also led the NBA in steals for three seasons.
+Only one player has led the league in steals more times than Jordan, and that’s Chris Paul.
+So to clarify, Jordan was the most dominant defensive player in the league more times than anyone else.

-Michael Jordan was named NBA Most Valuable player 5 seasons.
+Michael Jordan was named NBA Most Valuable player five times.
 The only player to be MVP more times than Jordan is Kareem Abdul-Jabbar.
-Jordan also has 6 rings.
-Excluding the players on the 50s and 60s Celtics teams the only player with more championships than Jordan is Robert Horry.
-Of those 6 rings, Jordan was Finals MVP all 6 times.
-Jordan has the most Finals MVP awards and the next closest players only have 3.
+Jordan also has six rings.
+Excluding the players on the 50s and 60s Celtics teams, the only player with more championships than Jordan is Robert Horry.
+Of those six rings, Jordan was Finals MVP all six times.
+He has the most Finals MVP awards; the next closest players only have three.

 This article is full of statistics and hopefully low on opinion (to keep this one objective).
-Now next time you get in an argument over who is really the Greatest of All Time pull up this article and you will be armed with statistic after statistic so you can properly frame the greatness of Michael “Air” Jordan.
+Now the next time you get in an argument over who is really the greatest of all time, pull up this article and you will be armed with statistic after statistic so you can properly frame the greatness of Michael “Air” Jordan.